Supermarine Type 553

 The Supermarine Type 553 was a British Mach 2 research aircraft project from 1953 that never proceeded beyond the initial proposal.

 Design and development

-The difficulty of achieving Mach 2 flight was realised during the development of the 545, which led to Vickers-Supermarine proposing the 553 with a swept wing that would reduce aerodynamic drag.
+The difficulty of achieving Mach 2 flight was realised during the development of the Supermarine Type 545, which led to Vickers-Supermarine proposing the 553 with a swept wing that would reduce aerodynamic drag.
 It was to have been built using aluminium alloy which limited the top speed, and the Air Ministry wanted a twin engine design in which alternative engines could readily be installed, and 553 development was abandoned.
 Lack of endurance was also cited as a problem.
 The Bristol 188 was developed instead.